Conditioning

 the development of basic lower body strength through complex free weight

 movements and the use of the ScrumTruk.
-The potential improved injury outcomes
+The potentially improved injury outcomes

-are additional to the very substantial strength gains from such a program.
+are added to the very substantial strength gains from such a program.

 Article Reference